corrode/corrode.github.io/content/blog/lifetimes/index.md

 <img src="ferris.svg" alt="Ferris the crab, the Rust mascot, pondering a dilemma about the function's lifetimes" class="noinvert">

 Without this knowledge, you can't confirm that the returned reference will be valid: You need to specify the *relationship* between the input and the output to make this guarantee.
 If you pick the wrong one, you might end up with a dangling reference.
 The ambiguity makes it impossible for the compiler to guarantee the safety of the returned reference.
+You need to provide more information to the compiler to resolve this ambiguity.

 To fix this, we need to add a lifetime parameter to the function signature: